 Getting people to join climate groups is difficult and retaining members can also be a struggle.
 Here is a list of suggestions about onboarding and retaining members based on the experiences of activists who have worked in a variety of climate groups:

-How groups can effectively onboard new members
+How can groups effectively onboard new members?

 - Be welcoming and inclusive.
 Make sure new members feel like they are part of the group, that their ideas and feelings matter, and that their contribution is important.

 - Educate.
 Offer education about the climate and ecological crises, why we need urgent action, and what your group does.
 It might be helpful to have reading material available about the climate emergency and exactly what your group does to push for individual and/or system change.